AlexMiguel741/FCNN-MultiClass-Classification-of-the-Fashion-MNIST-Dataset/README.md

-# FashionMNIST Feed Foward NN - MultiClass Classification
+# FCNN MultiClass Classification of the Fashion MNIST Dataset